HagerBarkat1/heart-disease-ml/README.md

 * Evaluation metrics and detailed model comparison are stored in `results/evaluation_metrics.txt` and also printed in notebooks.
 * The notebooks include ROC curves, confusion matrices, precision/recall/F1, and cluster comparison tables.

-If you plan to present results, export figures from the notebooks as PNG or PDF and include them in a `docs/` folder.

 ---